 When police get there, they encounter a severe domestic quarrel.
 The phone has been ripped out of the wall, wires left dangling.
 Bruises on the forearm of the person who placed the call indicate possible defensive injuries.
 It is a common scenario, and the reason lawmakers have protected communication between the public and emergency services.

 Consider another scenario.
 A teenager arrives home late, well after midnight.
-Unsatisfied with explanations, a parent tells the teen they are grounded and can’t use their xBox for a month.
-Irate, the teen threatens to call police and report the parent for stealing the xBox, or kidnapping, or any other false allegation the petulant teen can imagine.
+Unsatisfied with explanations, a parent tells the teen they are grounded and can’t use their Xbox for a month.
+Irate, the teen threatens to call police and report the parent for stealing the Xbox, kidnapping, or any other false allegation the petulant teen can imagine.

-In each case, police and procesutors might charge interfering with an emergency call.
-In each case, police are left to speculate whether the accused deliberately interefered with an emergency call based on statements of witnesses and suspects.
+In each case, police and prosecutors might charge interfering with an emergency call.
+In each case, police are left to speculate whether the accused deliberately interfered with an emergency call based on the statements of witnesses and suspects.

 An skilled Tulsa criminal defense attorney can help sort out a situation and protect your rights and freedom.
 Call today.

 Get the help you need.
 For a free consultation with a Tulsa, Oklahoma lawyer, call 918-879-1681.